 If you received a suspicious email that looks like it’s from us - or a company claiming to be associated with us - don’t click links, download attachments, or reply to the message.
 Report it to our Security team by forwarding the entire email to firstname.lastname@example.org.
-Include the email header and subject line, which helps us investigate where it came from and take action to stop it from spreading to other customers.
+Include the email header and subject line, which helps us investigate where it came from and stop it from spreading to other customers.

 What you received could be a phishing email.
 Phishing is when scammers send messages trying to trick you into giving them your personal information.
 These emails often impersonate trusted brands like Squarespace.